abailoni/logseq-cards-graph/pages/Test of a new link to page.md

-- ok let's test this
+- Example list of a shopping list:
 	- Banana
-- cheery
+	- Cheery
+- What about a new box: sans alcol